atbcb/usab-uswds/_pages/about/budget-performance/par.md

 In FY 2021, the Access Board continued its mission to promote accessibility through standards and guidelines, education, enforcement, and outreach.
 We take stock of the progress we have made and the challenges we have confronted in the past year.

 Despite the challenges posed by the ongoing coronavirus pandemic, Access Board staff have risen to the occasion for  a successful  FY 2021.
 We  have been working hard with our rulemaking to improve accessibility in various segments of society.
 We revived the final guidelines for public rights-of-way and shared use paths, began drafting a proposed rule to update its accessibility guidelines for rail vehicles, initiated the process of developing advisory guidelines for onboard wheelchaus used on commercial passenger  aircraft, and undertook rulemaking that addresses access to self-service transaction machines.
 With our remote training and technical assistance, Access Board staff have provided 85 webinars and virtual trainings to over 23,000 participants, as well as handled assistance to over 4,400 inquirers.
-We also hosted a four-part senes of virtual meetings, which included over 2,300 total attendees, on making autonomous vehicles accessible to passengers with disabilities.
+We also hosted a four-part series of virtual meetings, which included over 2,300 total attendees, on making autonomous vehicles accessible to passengers with disabilities.
 Our ABA enforcement program closed 174 pending complaints, with 38 resulting in removal of accessibility barriers at various federal facilities, from post offices to defense-related and VA facilities.

 The Access Board has implemented strategies to raise its public profile by redesigning and updating its website, enhancing its communication efforts, and developing new strategies to engage with the public.
-In accordance with Executive Orders issued by President Eiden, the Access Board has also begun to enhance its efforts to reach underserved communities by meeting with other federal agencies, presenting to organizations, and developing strategies and actions to better serve those with disabilities m underserved communities.
+In accordance with Executive Orders issued by President Eiden, the Access Board has also begun to enhance its efforts to reach underserved communities by meeting with other federal agencies, presenting to organizations, and developing strategies and actions to better serve those with disabilities in underserved communities.

-For FY 2021, I am also pleased to report that the Access Board received an unmodified (clean) audit opinion, which represents more than a decade of  such  opiruons.
+For FY 2021, I am also pleased to report that the Access Board received an unmodified (clean) audit opinion, which represents more than a decade of such opinion.
 Brown & Company, an independent public accounting firm, audited the Access Board's FY 2021 consolidated fmancial statements, which are included in this report, and did not identify any material weaknesses or significant deficiencies.
-The  Access Board continues to aspire to be an outstanding steward of taxpayer funds and prioritizes stringent financial management in carrying out its rniss10n.
+The Access Board continues to aspire to be an outstanding steward of taxpayer funds and prioritizes stringent financial management in carrying out its mission.

 The following report evinces the outstanding performance of the dedicated efforts of the Board, its career staff, and its federal partners.
 In closing the books on FY 2021, the Access Board commits to using the lessons from the last year, facing forthcoming challenges, and continuing to strive for excellence in fulfilling our responsibilities to ensure equality and access for people with disabilities.

 ![Sachin Dev signature]({{ site.baseurl }}/images/sdp-sig.jpg)
 {: .img-small }